techiaith/docker-marian-nmt/README-en.md

 you to create your own [Marian NMT][1] machine translation system.

-If you have docker installed and running on your system, then it's easy get started by installing with one of the docker images provided:
+If you have a system having a [supported NVIDIA graphics card][14], with docker installed and running on your system, then it's easy get started by installing with one of the docker images provided:

 1. [Marian NMT API service][2]